peter-evans/blog/content/posts/containerising-kotlin-with-jib.md

 }
 ```

 The `jib` gradle task will build and push to the registry.
 You might also need to specify an [authentication method](https://github.com/GoogleContainerTools/jib/tree/master/jib-gradle-plugin#authentication-methods).
-This is the preferred way to build jib images as it is daemonless.
+This is the preferred way to build Jib images as it is daemonless.
 There is no requirement for your CI environment to be running the Docker daemon.

 ```bash
 gradle jib